wd357dui/Derpibooru-Wallpaper/README.md

 # Derpibooru Wallpaper
-A simple wallpaper changing program for Windows (Desktop)
+A simple wallpaper changer program for Windows (Desktop)

 ## Description
 ~~This description is partially written by ChatGPT because I don't know how to start a sentence...~~

 I made this program back in March 2023 because I wanted to create a super easy way to have a fresh and unique wallpaper experience.
-No longer will I have to spend hours searching & downloading pony wallpapers by hand, and get bored and disappointed once a downloaded collection ran out of fresh ones I haven't used before.
+No longer will I have to spend hours searching & downloading pony wallpapers by hand, and get bored and disappointed once a downloaded collection runs out of fresh ones I haven't used before.
 With this program, you and I can enjoy a constant stream of beautiful pony wallpapers without ever having to lift a finger!

 ## Features
 - Random Wallpaper Fetching: